amiyaranjan20-lgtm/Home-Credit-Default-Risk-Prediction/README.md

 - Complete data exploration, cleaning, and feature engineering
 - A full preprocessing system using `recipes`
-- Implementation and evaluation of four different ML models
+- Implementation and evaluation of different ML models
 - Development of consistent evaluation tools (AUC, ROC, confusion matrices, threshold analysis)
 - The full pipeline for generating a Kaggle-ready submission file